bennylut/protopy/README.md

   protopy generate <template> <output_path> [<template_args>...]

 Arguments:
   template              the template to use (supports path, git, zip and url to zip) output_path           where to put the generated content template_args         template arguments, can be positional and key=value

+Options:
+  -o, --overwrite       allows the generated content to overwrite existing files

 ```